ctfs/write-ups-2015/volgactf-quals-2015/stego/strange-text/README.md

 We can plot each of these points using [matplotlib](http://matplotlib.org/api/pyplot_api.html).

-[This python script](./plotit.py) does the job and produces PNGs named after each key: `00.png` to `09.png`.
+[This python script](./plotit.py) does the job and produces PNGs named after each key: `00.png` to `09.png` as well as the final flag picture:

-We can combine every picture into a single big picture using `convert *.png -append result.png`:

 ![](./result.png)